 Landowners who carry out sensitive countryside management can dramatically improve the feeding areas and habitats for greater horseshoe bats.

-Our Advisory Officers have already completed over 200 farm visits and held a variety of workshops for farmers to show how the project can provide advice and support over the next few years.
-We’re also offering advice on the new Stewardship schemes.
+Our Advisory Officers have already completed over 200 farm visits and held various farming workshops to show how the project can provide advice and support over the next few years.
+We also offer advice on the new Stewardship schemes.

-Contact us for further details and to arrange your free visit
+If you live in one of these areas contact us for further details and to arrange your free visit.

 Out on the farm